-- Set up the tube as in Fig 1. - First apply only the filament voltage.
+- Set up the tube as in Fig 1.
+Connect the minus-pole of the anode voltage to the 4-mm socket marked with a minus. - First apply only the filament voltage.

 Observe that the Maltese cross casts a sharp shadow on the luminescent screen in the visible light emitted by the glowing cathode.